pupil-labs/pupil-docs/src/invisible/tutorials/first-recording.md

 ### 7. Make your first Recording

-To make a recording, just hit the big red button on the home screen to start.
+To make a recording, hit the big red button on the home screen to start.
 Once you are done hit the button again and hit save.

 ### 8. Playback and download